What is a Chartered Surveyor?

 What is RICS?

 There is security in the fact that you will be protected by a complaints-handling procedure that surveyors who aren’t RICS members won’t have.
-If for any reason you are unhappy with the service provided, you can contact the RICS Professional Conduct Team who will look into the member further and ensure that they’re upholding the rules of conduct.
-As well as this, the member will have Professional Indemnity Insurance as further security.
+If for any reason you’re unhappy with the service provided, you can contact the RICS Professional Conduct Team who will look into the member further and ensure that they’re upholding the rules of conduct.

 How to Choose a Chartered Surveyor

-To make this step easier and to save you time, Compare My Move can help by providing you with up to 5 trusted chartered surveyors, all of which are RICS certified.
-We only work with the best surveyors who are all experienced and highly-qualified so that your survey will be conducted efficiently and accurately.
+Compare My Move can help by matching you with up to 6 trusted chartered surveyors, all of which are RICS certified.
+We only work with the best and most experienced surveyors who are all highly qualified.
+This means your survey will be conducted efficiently and accurately.